-If the group proposes to use gaming proceeds on coaching/instructor fees, the Licensing Support Section shall ensure a "Request to Use Gaming Proceeds to pay Wages/Salaries" form (Form 5442) has been submitted by the group.

-- 4. If the group proposes to use gaming proceeds on travel, the Licensing Support Section shall ensure the group complies to Section 5.21 Travel: Sports Use of Proceeds. - 5.
-If the applicant is an adult sports group, the Licensing Support Section shall ensure the group proposes to use at least 50% of its gaming proceeds on youth, disabled and/or seniors programs. - 6.
-If the licensee is an adult sports group, the Financial Review Section shall review the group's financial report to ensure at least 50% of the gaming proceeds are spent on youth, disabled and/or seniors programs.
+- If the group proposes to use gaming proceeds on coaching/instructor fees, the Licensing Support Section must ensure a "Request to Use Gaming Proceeds to pay Wages/Salaries" form (Form 5442) has been submitted by the group. - 4.
+If the group proposes to use gaming proceeds on travel, the Licensing Support Section must ensure the group complies with Section 5.21 Travel: Sports Use of Proceeds. - 5.
+If the applicant is an adult sports group, the Licensing Support Section must ensure the group proposes to use at least 50 per cent of its gaming proceeds on youth, disabled and/or seniors programs. - If the licensee is an adult sports group, the Financial Review Section must review the group's financial report to ensure at least 50 per cent of the gaming proceeds are spent on youth, disabled and/or seniors programs.